dcm4che/dcm4chee-arc-cs/docs/networking/config/storage.rst

     :ref:`Retrieve Cache Max Parallel <dcmRetrieveCacheMaxParallel>`",integer,"Maximal number of parallel copies to cache storage on retrieve.
 Only effective if a Retrieve Cache Storage ID is configured.

     (dcmRetrieveCacheMaxParallel)"
     "
-    .. _dcmNoDeletionConstraint:

-    :ref:`No Deletion Constraint <dcmNoDeletionConstraint>`",boolean,"If no External Retrieve AET or Export Storage ID is configured on Storage Descriptor and deleter threshold is reached, by default studies will not be deleted.

-    (dcmNoDeletionConstraint)"
-    "
     .. _dcmProperty: